8 Signs You May Be Gluten Intolerant

 Delayed Growth Or Weight Loss

 Undiagnosed celiac disease in children can starve them of valuable nutrients needed for growth and development.
-A slow rate of growth is defined as poor or abnormally slow height or weight gains, more specifically in children.
+Growth rate may also be slowed.

-Weight loss may also occur in both adults and children with celiac disease, despite having a normal appetite.
+Both adults and children already diagnosed with celiac disease can experience weight loss, despite having a normal appetite.
 This is because even small amounts of gluten cause damage to the lining of the intestines, resulting in malabsorption.
 This damage can persist for years in adults, even after switching to a gluten-free diet.

 Mouth Ulcers or Canker Sores